webix-hub/docs/data/api/ui.datatable_opensub.md

 =============

 @short:
-	opens the subrow or the subview for an item with the given id
+	opens subrow or subview for an item with the given id

 @params: